California Spaghetti Salad

 Easy California Spaghetti Salad

-As the weather begins to change and warm up in the Spring, I find myself looking for recipes with a fresher and lighter feel.
+As the weather begins to change and warm up at this time of year, I find myself looking for recipes with a fresher and lighter feel.
 I especially love quick and easy cold pasta salads!
-This one only took 15 minutes to make and it was amazing!
-It is vegan-friendly so it is great to bring to a potluck!
-It is also super versatile!
-Have fun choosing colorful, fresh fruits and veggies you love to add in!
-I sometimes swap out the olives for sun-dried tomatoes and I love it that way too!
+This California spaghetti salad only took 15 minutes to make, and it was a hit with my guests.
+It is vegan-friendly, so it is great to bring to a potluck.

 The Best California Spaghetti Salad Ingredients

-• Spaghetti: Use thin linguine and break into 1-inch pieces to make it easier to eat.
+• Spaghetti: Use thin linguine and break it into 1-inch pieces to make it easier to eat.

 • Cherry tomatoes: Chopped them in half to make them more bite-sized.